AI Summary of Peer-Reviewed Research

 Publishing process signals: STANDARD — reflects the venue and review process. — venue and review process.

-Catholic Marian devotion is presented as veneration, not worship
+Marian devotion is described as veneration, not worship

 A close-up of a child's hand holding a silver cross pendant and brown wooden rosary beads against a blurred warm-toned interior background.